Olivegord/Sports-Science-reaction-time./README.md

 1. **Baseline (no distraction)** – react to the green background as quickly as possible.
 2. **Letter distraction** – keep reacting with **J** while hiding the large **X** with the **F** key.
 3. **Letter + progress bar** – continue the letter task and tap **Space** to push the creeping bar back down.
-4. **Rainbow celebration** – the letter and progress bar remain while a rainbow backdrop and confetti add extra visual noise.
+4. **Rainbow celebration** – everything from the previous set remains while a rainbow backdrop and confetti keep the screen lively (the rainbow never turns green).

 > **Tip:** If you prefer to serve the files over HTTP instead of opening them directly, run a static file server (for example `npx serve .`) from the project root and visit `http://localhost:3000/index.html`.